vandarpay/cashier/README.md

 ```

 You are also going to need a callback url for the user to return to after they're finished with the mandate process,
-this path should be set as an absolute url through `ٰVANDAR_MANDATE_CALLBACK_URL` or editing the config file.
+this path should be set as an absolute url through `VANDAR_MANDATE_CALLBACK_URL` or editing the config file.

 You can verify whether the mandate was successfully made and update the mandate accordingly using
 the `Mandate::verifyFromRequest` method: